atosfazi/BookEmbeddings/README.md

 # BookEmbeddings

-Various method of creating embedding from books information from website lubimyczytac.pl
+Various methods of creating embedding from books information from website lubimyczytac.pl